KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 move for intro text

-TPI's are captured in sequence;
+TPIs are captured in sequence;

 1. TPI measuring the point when the individual is notified versus when personal information/digital identifiers are collected and processed.
 Capturing the timing of notice presentation in relation to first data capture